 DRG Complication Analysis

-This function is used for examining which diagnosis or procedure codes cause the case to be complicated (CC = complications and commodibities) or severe complicated (MCC).
-For many DRG groups there is normal group and complicated group and this complicated group is then more expensive in DRG revenue calculation.
+This function is used for examining which diagnosis or procedure codes cause the case to be complicated (CC = complications and comodibities) or major complications or comorbidities (MCC).
+For many DRG groups there is normal group and complicated groups.
+Complicated groups have higher weights and are then more expensive in DRG revenue calculation and invoicing.

 Complication can be caused by secondary diagnosis or by any procedure.
 Note that even if the diagnoses or procedures cause complication (CC property) there may not be the corresponding complicated DRG group.
 This depends on the DRG version in hand.